Siargao Island is a tropical PARADISE that has become the most popular island in the Philippines and it’s easy to see why!

 If you have a drone camera I would recommend sending it up from this spot.
-I flew my DJI Mavic Pro Drone as soon as I arrived at the pier at the beginning of our Sohoton Cove Tour and captured some aerial shots of the phenomenal surrounding landscapes.
+I flew my DJI Mavic Pro Drone as soon as I arrived at the pier at the beginning of our Sohoton Cove Tour and captured some aerial shots of the phenomenal landscapes.

-To enter the Hagukan Cave we had to jump off the boat and dive down two meters, swim under a rock ledge and then swim up into the cave pool on the other side.
+To enter the Hagukan Cave we had to jump off the boat and dive down two meters, swim under a rock ledge, and then swim up into the cave pool on the other side.

 I had to hold my breath for about five to ten seconds and my guide led the way into the cave.
 Once inside it was quite dark and hard to see but then our guides told us to start splashing around and the water started glowing an electric blue color.

 Book Now → Sohoton Cove Tour

 The next stop on the Sohoton Cave tour is the Magkukuob Cave.
 This spot was super cool with a 5-meter diving board as the main attraction.

-To get up to the diving board we had to swim through a small entrance, trek our way through the Magkukuob Cave which then emerges through an opening at the top of the cliff.
+To get up to the diving board we had to swim through a small entrance, and trek our way through the Magkukuob Cave which then emerges through an opening at the top of the cliff.
 I took some photos of my friends throwing themselves off of the 5-meter cliff jump before joining in on the fun myself.

-The next stop on the Sohoton Cove tour is the Jellyfish Sanctuary.
+The next stop on the Sohoton Cove itinerary is the Jellyfish Sanctuary.
 We were split up into pairs to jump on board a smaller wooden boat with a guide and they paddled us around the corner to the Jellyfish Sanctuary.